AI-Enabled-Informatics-for-Engineers/ISE/notebooks/week05/README.md

 **Primary text:** Chip Huyen, *AI Engineering* — Chapter 5

 ## Checklist (do these in order)
+***Week 5 Lecture Materials at: https://ai-enabled-informatics-for-engineers.github.io/ISE/notebooks/week05/lecture05.html
 1. Read the required materials
-2. Watch the recorded Zoom lecture (link in Canvas)
+2. Watch the recorded Zoom lecture (link in Canvas) (and follow along at https://ai-enabled-informatics-for-engineers.github.io/ISE/notebooks/week05/lecture05.html
 3. Run the notebook(s) in Google Colab
 4. Complete the Canvas discussion
 5. Submit any assignment/milestone in Canvas